A Dallas Cowboys football blog

 The Redskins open their season in Arizona against the Cardinals.
 The line is set at a pick ‘em (meaning there is no point spread; it’s anyone’s game).
 But, looking at the ‘Skins and Cardinals, I think Washington gets disappointed in Week 1 and starts their season with a loss.

-The Giants get to test their new and see if they were right in continuing to place their faith in Eli Manning against the best defense in the league.
+The Giants get to test their new offensive line and see if they were right in continuing to place their faith in Eli Manning against the best defense in the league.
 The Jags are 3-point favorites at MetLife stadium.
 This means the Jags are actually 6-points better.
 I do think that the Giants will be vastly improved this season, but they are also going to open with a loss.

 The Eagles don’t have it easy either, but they will probably pull out the win at home as 4-point favorites against the Dirty Birds on Thursday Night Football.
 Their defense is just too good.
 Atlanta’s road offense scored just 21 points per game last year while Philly scores 28 on average at home.
 The Eagles’ home defense has been downright nasty, only allowing 12 points per game in Philadelphia.